eastlondoner/mineflare-cli/TESTING.md

 The project uses Bun's built-in test runner with comprehensive unit and integration tests to ensure code quality and reliability.

+> **Note on Live Server Tests**
+> End-to-end suites interact with a real Paper server running on `localhost:8099`.
+RCON is enabled (`localhost:25575`, password `mineflare`) so the tests can reposition the bot and prepare terrain deterministically.
+If you change these values, update `test/e2e/utils/rcon.js` accordingly.

 ### Current Test Status
 - **Total Tests**: 191 tests
 - **Passing**: 182 tests (95%)